 WE ARE ACCEPTING DONATIONS:

 As always, we ask that you carefully read our requested categories and make sure that your books are a good fit.
-Before sending anything, please email BooksToPrisoners@live.com to double-check that it’s material we can use.
+Before sending multiple copies of any book, please email BooksToPrisoners@live.com to double-check that it’s material we can use.
 We know you mean well, but excess books, or books from unwanted categories, means more work for our already overburdened volunteers – something we really can’t afford right now!

 If you are interested in donating books, please follow these guidelines :